girishpanchal0007/wf_2checkout/README.txt

 INTRODUCTION
 ------------

-This is a webform based module which provides 2checkout Standard Checkout facility that can handle every part of the buyer’s checkout process on a single page.
+This is a Webform based module that provides the standard 2checkout payment facility.
+This module can handle every part of the buyer’s checkout process on a single page.
+It is best suited for the charity and fundraising forms.
+Users can fill out the form and make the payment through the webform only.

-We have added "2checkout pay" webform button component which will help to select your amount using amount mapping component for submitting your payment amount on the 2checkout portal.
+We have added ‘2checkout Pay’ button component at the end of the form.
+It will let users select the payment amount through the amount mapping component and submit the payment on the standard 2checkout portal.
+Admin can also customise the form fields and labels as the standard web form feature.

+We have also added the custom payment success page.
+Once user will complete the payment, he will get redirected to that page.
-Also, we have added custom payment success page which helps to verify the payment detail that was a success or not.
+Admin can set the custom message for the payment success and payment failure.
+It will help admin to verify the payment details.

+Important Information
+ * Drupal version: 7.X
+ * Web form version: 3.x and 4.x

+Supported Features
+ * 2checkout payment facility
+ * Integration with webform
+ * Custom payment success page

 REQUIREMENTS
 ------------